 When thinking about long-term benefits, organic traffic is your best bet.
 As mentioned earlier, this form of traffic relies on Search Engine Optimization.
 Proper SEO practices involve coming up with quality content, adopting a stellar linking structure, and writing precise meta descriptions.
 If you work on an effective SEO strategy, it may take longer to deliver results, but will definitely give you valuable traffic and audience in the long run.

 The Kind of Traffic You’re Looking For

 This is a question of quality vs quantity.
-The SEO practices mentioned in the previous points are focused on giving you loyal followers of your website in the long-run.
-This is because, through the practices, you build trust and relationship with visitors.
+The SEO practices mentioned in the previous points are focused on giving you loyal followers of your website in the long run.
+This is because, through the practices, you build trust and relationships with visitors.
 Such can be very valuable assets of your business in the long haul.